 Scale & stretching¶

-It is also possible to scale the 2D content and make it believe the viewport resolution is other than the one specified in the rect, by calling:
+It is also possible to scale the 2D content and make the Viewport resolution different than the one specified in size, by calling:

 viewport.set_size_override(w, h) # custom size for 2D viewport.set_size_override_stretch(true) # enable stretch for custom size